15 Top-Rated Resorts in the Catskills, NY

 Accommodation: Mountain Brook

 The traditional Adirondack-style lodge includes a variety of room options.
-The best of these are the larger deluxe suites that come with private entrances, king beds, spacious living areas with traditional real fireplaces, and large bathrooms with jet tubs.
+The best of these are the larger deluxe suites that have private porches or balconies, king beds, spacious living areas with traditional real fireplaces, and large bathrooms with jet tubs.
 They also boast roomy furnished porches or balconies.
 Several private cabins are also available.

 The picturesque grounds feature meadows that bloom with wildflowers and benches to admire the mountain vistas.
 Other amenities include an outdoor terrace and fireplace for roasting s'mores, a library with books you may borrow, and a cozy fireplace-warmed den.

 In addition to the property's incredible views, a highlight of a stay at the Hotel Mountain Brook is the complimentary breakfast.
-This homemade gourmet meal, including continental-style options and a hot entrée, is served in the common areas or on the front porch.
+This hearty homemade meal, including continental breakfast options and a hot entrée, is served in the common areas or on the front porch.

 5. The DeBruce, Livingston Manor